 Sanbonmatsu, Kira, and Gregory Lyon.
 2018.
 “Money and Women’s Races for Governor: A First Look.”
 Gender Watch 2018, Center for American Women and Politics, Rutgers University.

-My teaching interests include courses in American politics, policy, the U.S. in comparative perspective, and research methods.
+My teaching interests include courses in American politics, policy, and data analysis.
 I have taught at both undergraduate and graduate levels.
 I have also served as an undergraduate advisor in a program designed to help students learn about research and become involved in research projects.